 A copyright owner may [transfer] [sell] [convey] exclusively to another person any of the rights comprised in the copyright.
 [To be valid, the [transfer] [sale] [conveyance] must be in a writing signed by the copyright owner.]
 The person to whom this right is transferred is called a licensee.

-[An exclusive licensee has the rights to exclude others from copying, adapting, distributing, performing, or displaying the work [to the extent of the rights granted in the license]].
+[An exclusive licensee has the rights to exclude others from copying, adapting, distributing to the public, publicly performing, or publicly displaying the work [to the extent of the rights granted in the license]].
 An exclusive licensee is entitled to bring an action for copyright infringement of the right licensed.

 Comment